 We continue to robustly adhere to the restrictions in a social care setting, monitoring external events and seeking the latest advice to ensure we keep the people we support and our staff safe and well.
-We strive to recruit the best for the people we support nging times

 Recruiting the Best

 Despite restrictions easing, the global pandemic, combined with Brexit and other issues such as the realities of funding and competition from other sectors, has created ongoing recruitment and retention challenges in the social care sector.